 If they weren’t chefs, what would they be doing?

 Nicole said she’d still like to be a chef, but she’d love to ‘be a chef in Europe!’
-She admires and respects the food culture in Europe and would love to learn from the chefs in that region.
+She admires and respects the local food culture in Europe and would love to learn from the chefs in that region.

-We had a fantastic time sitting down with Jay and Nicole.
-They are such a great team and are transforming the food scene in their corner of St. Catharines.
-They have woven local food into their business every step of the way, and we are so impressed by their steadfast commitment – so of course they are a wonderful addition to our group of ambassadors!
-Next time you’re in St. Catharines, we recommend making a reservation at The Yellow Pear for brunch!
+We had a fantastic time sitting down with Jason and Nicole.
+They are such a great team and are transforming the local food scene in their corner of St. Catharines.